edamsoft-sre/edam-software/README.md

 Before the law stands a dude...

-- Git push, they says.
+- Git push, he says.
 - I have just one comment, says the Law.
 - Well, :poop: says the dude.
+Ok, fixed it.
 - Merged, says the Law

 ## What? 🐳

-Data Infrastructure, DevOps and Site Reliability Engineering
+Irreverent Data Infrastructure, DevOps and Site Reliability Engineering.

+No bullshit like Jira, Scrum, and politics of attitude.
+And absolutely NO Golf :golf:

 ## How? 👾